miklevin/MikeLev.in/_posts/2023-05-13-down-down-down-would-systemd-going-down-under-wsl2-never-come-to-an-end.md

 The "language" on both is supposed to be the same.
 And all the good stuff should go global so it runs early-stage because wsl.exe has access to it before the Linux instance is instantiated.
-The format logically appears to be Microsoft's long-standing `.INI`, like a precursor to the aforementioned YAML and TOML files, but from Microsoft and using "equals" for key/value pairs instead of colons.
+The format appears to be Microsoft's long-standing `.INI`, like a precursor to the aforementioned YAML and TOML files, but it's from Microsoft and uses "equals" for key/value pairs instead of colons which JSON made all the cool kids prefer.
+YAML, TOML, INI, who cares?
+Here's what one looks like, and my most recent attempt:

 ```
 [boot]
 systemd=true
-vmIdleTimeout=1
+vmIdleTimeout=1000
 [automount]
 options="metadata"
 ```